 This will handle the sequence of the boxes going in the layer.
 The arrangement of the boxes is 2 x 3.

-Counter is preset to the number 2.
+The counter is preset to the number 2.
 The sequence will activate this counter three times to complete the layer.

 Boxes 3X2 – Drum Instruction